 So last weekend was Mother’s Day, and I was tempted to write an essay about the day, my experiences thus far as a human being with a complicated relationship with a woman I do not even see.
 It isn’t easy having a disrupted relationship with your own mother.
-People are very quick to judge you, shushing you and clucking their teeth, as to why you choose to remain distant.
+Most people struggle to know what to say when I remark that I keep a respectful distance from my mother.
 Attempting to explain the reason for the distance is sort of like trying to explain verbal language to the surreal aliens that Amy Adams encounters in the recent movie Arrival.
 In this scenario, I am Amy, trying my best to help the other humans understand the aliens who access reality in vastly different ways from them.

 Who is my mother in this metaphor?
 It can’t be taken too far, of course, but metaphors are one of the things that help us, human beings, process our daily experiences.
 Metaphors fill the earth, our religions, school playgrounds, and civil discourse.
 I hear them everyday in the counseling room, in my own head as I think of poems and stories to write, as I read words on a written page in a beloved memoir, or in daily conversation with others.
 It is part of being human, I think, to use poetry to express the ineffable, the mystery of being human and being alive in a jarring yet beautiful world.